seed-labs/seed-labs/lab-setup/apple-arm/README.md

 Note: for now, let's separate the `amd64` and `arm64` images;
-otherwise, we will have rebuild all the images.
+otherwise, we will have to rebuild all the images.
 There is a concern that some of the software may end up using a newer version, and might break some labs.
 Since most users use the `amd64` images, to avoid any risk, we will